SimKennedy/morph-template/README.md

 This is to keep the entity part of the filename clean and avoid misreading a quaterly file as a single month.
 Duplicates are ok if the quarter can not be identified.

 For yearly/annual files, store 'Y1' in the 'csvMth' variable.
-Eg.

 ---